 Skoda Octavia Hatchback (2017 - ) review

-Skoda's practical and well-priced hatchback takes the battle to rivals like the Volkswagen Golf and Honda Civic.
+Skoda's practical and well-priced family hatchback takes the battle to rivals like the Volkswagen Golf and Honda Civic.

 Interested in buying Skoda Octavia?

-This version of the Skoda Octavia is a facelifted version of the 2013 car that trades that car’s conservative looks for rather more radical ones.
+This version of the Skoda Octavia is a facelifted version of the 2013 car, and it trades that car’s conservative looks for rather more radical ones.
 The most notable change lies at the front, with a new split headlight design and wider grille.
 Full LED headlights are included on SE L models and above, and LED taillights are standard across the range.
 All models also get alloy wheels.
 Although technically a hatchback, its saloon-like shape means it’s a legitimate alternative to the likes of the larger Volkswagen Passat or Ford Mondeo, as well as traditional hatches like the Volkswagen Golf and Honda Civic, both of which are shorter.
 The performance-focused vRS model can be spotted by its more aggressive bodykit, lowered suspension and standout 18-inch alloys housing red brake callipers.

 One of the Octavia’s most attractive features is the space it provides for both passengers and luggage.
 Rear leg- and head-room is super-generous and the 590-litre boot rivals much larger (and more expensive) cars.
 Fold the seats down with a couple of tugs on levers, and that space expands to 1580 litres.
 Features on all cars include an ice scraper inside the fuel flap, two USB ports, a bottle holder that lets you open the bottle with just one hand, and a removable, magnetic LED light in the boot.